 "Move-in Kit" refers to a pre-prepared and standardized collection of useful items to be given by property managers or Owners of Multi-Family Premises to new Multi-Family Occupants or by Contractor to Single-Family Customers upon move-in to a Multi-Family or Single-Family Dwelling Unit.
-At a minimum, Multi-Family Move-in Kits shall include a Multi-Family Recycling guide, an In-Home Recycling Container, and stickers or other approved materials that clearly define acceptable materials and Prohibited Container Contaminants in the Recycling and Composting programs.
-At a minimum, Single-Family Move-in Kits shall include a Single-Family Recycling guide and stickers or other approved materials that clearly define acceptable materials and Prohibited Container Contaminants in the Recycling and Composting programs.
+At a minimum, Multi-Family Move-in Kits shall include a Multi-Family Recycling guide, an In-Home Recycling Container, and stickers or other approved materials that clearly define acceptable materials and Prohibited Container Contaminants in the Recycling guide and stickers or other approved materials that clearly define acceptable materials that clearly define acceptable materials and Prohibited Container Contaminants in the Recycling guide and stickers or other approved materials that clearly define acceptable materials that clearly define acceptable materials and Prohibited Container Contaminants in the Recycling and Composting programs.
 All Move-in Kits shall also include information about how to request a kitchen Food Scraps container.